 There are many reasons why WordPress recommends this approach:

-Use keywords that are relevant to the ticket while searching, additionally choose filters that separate out the tickets based on components.
+Use keywords that are relevant to the ticket while searching; additionally, choose filters that separate out the tickets based on components.

 Go to https://core.trac.wordpress.org/newticket for a new ticket

-Summary: Title of the Trac Ticket.
+Summary: Provide the title of the Trac ticket.

-Component:
+Component: Examples include:

 References: